Start planning your New Orleans adventure. View hotels.

 Explore New Orleans on foot

 The best way to form an immediate impression of New Orleans is by walking around the historical French Quarter.
 Start at Jackson Square, and as you weave between the tarot card readers and artists and brass bands, you’ll see St Louis Cathedral and the Spanish colonial Cabildo.
-Head down Royal Street and poke your nose into antique stores, before following the sounds of the calliope organ to the banks of the Mississippi River, where you can hop on a paddle steamer for a jazz brunch.
+Head down Royal Street, and poke your nose into antique stores, before following the sounds of the calliope organ to the banks of the Mississippi River, where you can hop on a paddle steamer for a jazz brunch.

 After all of that indulgence, you’ll need a relaxing tour.
 Hop on the St Charles streetcar from Canal Street and sit back for a cheap (fares are $1.25) tour of gorgeous Uptown mansions.
-Or you could walk to the Treme, one of the oldest African-American neighborhoods in the country, and marvel at the musical history of the Petit Jazz Museum or the breathtaking costumes of the Mardi Gras Indians at the Backstreet Cultural Museum.
+Or you could walk to the Treme, one of the oldest African American neighborhoods in the country, and marvel at the musical history of the Petit Jazz Museum or the breathtaking costumes of the Mardi Gras Indians at the Backstreet Cultural Museum.

 Feed your soul in New Orleans.